rust-bitcoin/rust-secp256k1/README.md

 * No new dependencies, please.
 * No crypto should be implemented in Rust, with the possible exception of hash functions.
 Cryptographic contributions should be directed upstream to libsecp256k1.
 * This library should always compile with any combination of features on **Rust 1.22**.

+## A note on Rust 1.22 support

+The build dependency `cc` might require a more recent version of the Rust compiler.
+To ensure compilation with Rust 1.22.0, pin its version in your `Cargo.lock` with `cargo update -p cc --precise 1.0.41`.